-Over the last 10 years there has been a huge growth in the public awareness of the importance trees play in our everyday life.
-From cleaning the air to reducing the heat island affect and also improving the quality of life for people living around these natural wonders, there has been a rapid growth in the demand for skilled professionals in tree care.
+Over the last 10 years, there has been a huge growth in public awareness of the importance trees play in our everyday life.
+From cleaning the air to reducing the heat island effect and also improving the quality of life for people living around these natural wonders, there has been a rapid growth in the demand for skilled professionals in tree care.

-There are still a lot of unlicensed and shady tradesman who run tree service companies.
-These will be a thing of the past sometime soon as the skill levels expected of arborists are growing as people’s knowledge and appreciation for trees grows.
+There are still a lot of unlicensed and shady tradesmen who run tree service companies.
+These will be a thing of the past sometime soon as the skill levels expected of arborists are growing as people’s knowledge and appreciation for trees grow.

 Depending on your city, there are always opportunities to work as an arborist for the parks and gardens sectors to maintaining street trees and trees in public spaces.
-In other cities these tasks are subcontracted to medium to large companies who are always on the lookout for skilled workers.
+In other cities, these tasks are subcontracted to medium to large companies that are always on the lookout for skilled workers.